Addis-Belete/calculator/README.md

 # Calculator

-> Is a simple basic calculator built with React JS.
+> Is a simple basic calculator built with ReactJS.

 ![screenshot](./Asset/calc.png)